Bezzera BB005 Coffee Grinder

 True Stepless Adjustments

 This is significant as the grinder can be set indefinitely until the grind level is as fine as you please.
+The worm gear allows the user to make very precise adjustments and you can be sure that you can definitely get the correct setting.

 Quick Adjustment For Low Volume Users